2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in California

 Full Film, Video & Photographic Arts at University of California - Santa Barbara Report

-A rank of #5 on this year’s list means California State University - Long Beach is a great place for film, video and photographic arts students working on their bachelor’s degree.
-Located in the large city of Long Beach, CSULB is a public college with a very large student population.
+The in-demand bachelor’s degree programs at California State University - Long Beach helped the school earn the #5 place on this year’s ranking of the most popular film, video and photographic arts schools in California.
+Located in the large city of Long Beach, CSULB is a public college with a fairly large student population.

 Of the 178 students majoring in film at CSULB, 49% are male and 51% are female.

-University of California - Santa Cruz ranked #6 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in California list.
-UC Santa Cruz is a large public school located in the city of Santa Cruz.
+University of California - Santa Cruz came in at #6 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in California ranking.
+UC Santa Cruz is a fairly large public school located in the small city of Santa Cruz.

 About 45% of the students majoring in film at the school are women while 55% are male.